-All comments, reviews and inquiries can be sent directly to the Safewalk Coordinator who will review them.
-We take client comments very seriously and will always try to respond in a timely manner.
+All comments, reviews and inquiries can be sent directly to the Safewalk Coordinator (Safewalk@ams.ubc.ca) who will review them.
+We take client comments very seriously and will do our best to respond quickly and resolve the issue.

 If you are feeling unsafe getting to a party and have no friends to go with you, we’re here for you.
 Please keep in mind though, that our drivers have the right to refuse service to anyone who is intoxicated and cannot consent to receiving a ride.

-Safewalk does not discriminate, and we aim to help anyone we can.
+Safewalk aims to help whoever we can.
 However, employees reserve the right to deny anyone a walk if:

-- They feel that the client is unable to care for themselves or consent to a trip.
+- They feel that the client is unable to care for themselves or consent to a trip on their own

-If your friend is unable to make the call themselves, chances are they will be declined the walk.
+If your friend is unable to make the call themselves, then it’s clear that they are not in a position to consent on their own.
+In this case it’s very likely that they will be declined the walk.

-Safewalk services must operate in a safe condition, and this case could be a liability.
+Safewalk services must operate in a safe condition, and this instance could become a serious liability.